The Nubian Arch/Vault

 The Nubian Vault

-It found its most extensive acceptance as an expression of social capital - access to networks - among potters and kiln makers, and through their solidarity, the in-group knowledge spread worldwide, shaping ceramics, sculpture, housing, storage facilities, and burial chambers.
+It found its most extensive acceptance as an expression of social capital - access to networks - among potters and kiln makers.
+Through their solidarity, their in-group knowledge spread worldwide, shaping ceramics, sculpture, housing, storage facilities, and burial chambers.

 It's time for structural reciprocity in space and form to find again their place in the urban landscape to advocate for a social narration that redefines constructs like family, freedom, play, sexual equality, and democracy.